How to Get to Nicaragua.. Now!

 At this time flying into Managua, Nicaragua (MGA) is currently a bit more expensive for the best flight times as only Avianca Airlines is running commercial flights.
 This is because the airlines flying into Nicaragua are required to submit the results of your Covid PCR test (NOT the “rapid test”) at least 36 hours before flying, but the test must be taken no more than 72 hours before the flight.
 So, you have 36 hours to get your test results back and send to the airlines, which can be a bit tight even though many US testing sites now offer results within 24 hours.
 TIP: Until this policy changes, it is unlikely any other airlines will fly to MGA even though they are selling seats in advance already so we do NOT recommend booking other than Avianca at this time.

 Liberia (LIR) currently has the best selection and pricing for flights.
-While you do not need a Covid test for Costa Rica, you do need to purchase special health travel insurance even if you are just passing through.
-The cost is around $11/day with a 5 day minimum, so $55 or so buying from one of these approved options : INS Sagicor, or BlueCross
+While you do not need a Covid test for Costa Rica, you need to show proof of vaccination OR will need to purchase special health travel insurance to enter the country.
+The insurance cost is around $11/day with a 5 day minimum, so $55 or so buying from one of these approved options : INS Sagicor, or BlueCross

-Arriving via land at the Nicaragua/Costa Rica border, the Covid test for Nicaragua does not need to be submitted beforehand and it can be taken up to 72 hours before traveling.
+Arriving via land at the Nicaragua/Costa Rica border, the Covid test for Nicaragua (which needs to be a PCR test) does not need to be submitted beforehand and it can be taken up to 72 hours before traveling.
 With that you have enough time to take the test at home before flying and get the results by the time you cross the border.
 Or, testing can be done flying in or out near the Liberia Airport at https://www.metropolitanocr.com/ ($96 currently)

 Wherever you land, a TreeCasa shuttle can be arranged to whisk you from the tarmac to the treehouse.